Tuakau: European settlement

 A flax mill was built in 1855.

-In 1863 war broke out because the British Crown forced the Waikato people out of their lands just south of the river and the New Zealand Government stationed in Tuakau Imperial troops brought over from Great Britain.
-To help defend the area the Alexandra Redoubt was built as a defensive fort on the bluff near the river.
-The existing town which was originally intended to be built closer to the Waikato River was subsequently built in an area 2 km further inland.
+In 1863 the government invaded the Waikato in response to Kingite Māori refusing to swear an oath of loyalty to the Queen.
+Imperial troops were stationed by the New Zealand Government in Tuakau.
+To help defend the area, the Alexandra Redoubt was built as a defensive fort on the bluff near the river.
+The existing town, which was originally intended to be built closer to the Waikato River, was subsequently built in an area 2 km further inland.

 The railway from Auckland reached Tuakau in 1875, when the Tuakau Railway Station was opened.

 Recent history

 By 1914 the people of Tuakau had formed their own town district which went on to achieve borough status on 1 January 1955.
 During its 44 years as a borough, Tuakau had seven mayors: